Using Annuities in Medicaid Long-Term Care Planning

 First, let's provide some background that's important in understanding how an annuity can be so valuable in Medicaid planning.

 In Nolo's article on when Medicaid pays for nursing homes, we discussed how income and resources are treated differently for purposes of Medicaid eligibility.

 In most states, the maximum amount of resources that can be owned by the Medicaid applicant is $2,000.
 Resources owned by either spouse are combined when making the eligibility determination, but the community spouse is allowed to keep a specific amount of resources.
 This amount, called the community spouse resource allowance (CSRA), is half of all of the couple's countable resources, but not to exceed a certain limit.
-In 2012, the maximum amount of countable resources the community spouse can keep, according to federal law, is $113,640, but each state may set a lower limit.
+For 2016, the maximum amount of countable resources the community spouse can keep, according to federal law, is $119,220, but each state may set a lower limit.

 When a couple is "over-resource" -- they have too many assets to qualify for Medicaid -- Medicaid requires that the money be depleted before the applicant will qualify for Medicaid.
 This process is called “spending down.”
 Medicaid doesn't really care what that money is spent on, so long as nothing is given away for less than it is worth.
 The couple can pay any legitimate expense, such as medical bills, taxes, credit cards, housing expenses, and so on.

 Income is counted only if it is payable to the Medicaid applicant.
 This treatment of income follows what is referred to as the “name on the check” rule.
 The income of the community spouse is specifically excluded; the community spouse is allowed to keep all income payable to the community spouse.

 Using Annuities to Deplete Assets